supaorg/supa/docs/dev/file-preview-comparison.md

 ## Conclusion

-The simplified file preview system provides significant benefits:
+The file preview system provides significant benefits:

 1. **99.9% payload size reduction** for messages with file attachments
 2. **Single source of truth** for file metadata